sdairs/airbyte-dbt-basic-demo/README.md

 **Note**: You should use the Airbyte URL that is print to terminal, as it includes the default Workspace ID.
 Opening the link from Docker Desktop can create a new Workspace and you may not see any connections in the UI.

+## teardown.sh
+This completely removes the Docker resources that were created by this demo e.g. containers, networks, volumes, etc.

+You can use this to clean up when you are done, or to reset your environment if you wish to start again.

 # Quickstart

 Run `start.sh`